Boyfriend Scoffs at Fair Play, Suggests “Just Do It” Will Solve All the Problems

 If He Wanted To, He Would

 Users told OP the situation isn’t salvageable because a 40-year-old man should know how to do chores.
-He does know how to do them.
-He simply doesn’t want to.

-He doesn’t want to help because he’s happy to place the burden on you.
+He doesn’t want to help because he’s happy to place the burden on her.
 He gets angry to manipulate OP into doing everything, so he gets to spend his free time leisurely enjoying video games rather than contributing.

 OP, you can’t get the situation under control because he does not want to step up.